How to Install a Ridge Vent on a Shingled Roof

 There are two primary types of ridge vents: shingle-over vents and aluminum vents.
 A shingle-over vent is installed over the ridge of a roof and is covered over by asphalt shingle caps that match the surrounding roof shingles.
 An aluminum ridge vent has a mushroom-shaped profile combined with a wide flange on both sides that sits on top of the roof shingles.
 This aluminum cap is the finished product and does not require additional asphalt shingle ridge caps.
-The ridge of the roof is prepared similarly for both types of ridge vent.
+The ridge of the roof is prepared similarly for both types of ridge vents.

 - Flat pry bar